Tuesday, August 30, 2016

 DM: Attilio Ferraris (Italy)

 Ferraris played 10 seasons (254 games, 2 goals) in the Serie A, for A.S.
 Roma, S.S.
 Lazio and A.S.
 Bari.
-Ferraris had 28 caps between 1926 and 1935.
+Ferraris had 28 caps for Italy between 1926 and 1935.
 He won the bronze medal at the 1928 Olympics, and was a part of the World Cup winning team of 1934, being named to the tournament's All-Star Team for his performances.
+He was the first AS Roma player to play for Italy.

 CM: Fulvio Bernardini (Italy)